Idiocracy

-Idiocracy is a 2006 American science fiction comedy film co-produced and directed by Mike Judge from a screenplay written by Judge and Etan Cohen based on a story written by Judge.
-The plot follows United States Army librarian Joe Bauers and prostitute Rita, who undergo a government hibernation experiment.
-Joe and Rita awake five hundred years later in a dystopian anti-intellectual society.
+Idiocracy is a 2006 American science fiction comedy film directed and produced by Mike Judge, who co-wrote with Etan Cohen.
+The plot follows United States Army librarian Joe Bauers and prostitute Rita, who undergo a government hibernation experiment and awake five hundred years later to find a devolved dystopian anti-intellectual society.
 The cast includes Luke Wilson, Maya Rudolph, Dax Shepard, Terry Crews, David Herman, Justin Long, Andrew Wilson, and Brad Jordan.

 The concept of Idiocracy dates back to a concept Judge envisioned in 1996.
-Judge finished a script with the working title 3001 in 2001, rewriting the film a year later.
+In 2001, Judge finished a script with the working title 3001, and rewrote the film a year later.
 Filming took place throughout 2004 at Austin Studios and other cities in Texas.
 Idiocracy serves as a social satire that touches on issues including anti-intellectualism, commercialism, consumerism, dysgenics, voluntary childlessness, and overpopulation.

-20th Century Fox was hesitant to promote the film, refusing to grant it a wide release, and did not screen the film for critics.
-The decision not to market Idiocracy was seen as unexpected, following the success of Office Space (1999), and led to speculation.
-According to Crews, the film's satirical depiction of corporations made the film financially unviable, while Judge attributed 20th Century Fox's decision to negative test screenings; Judge stated that 20th Century Fox believed that the film would develop a cult following through its DVD release, similar to Office Space.
+20th Century Fox was hesitant to promote the film, refused to grant it a wide release, and did not screen it for critics.
+The decision not to market Idiocracy was seen as unexpected, following the success of Office Space (1999).
+According to Crews, the film's satirical depiction of corporations made the film financially unviable, while Judge attributed Fox's decision to negative test screenings; Judge stated that Fox believed that the film would develop a cult following through its DVD release, similar to Office Space.

-The film was released in the United States on September 1, 2006.
-Despite its lack of a major theatrical release, which resulted in a $495,000 gross at the box office, the film received positive reviews from critics and has since become a cult film.
+Idiocracy was released in the United States on September 1, 2006.
+Due to its lack of a major theatrical release, it resulted in a $495,000 box-office gross.
+The film received positive reviews from critics, and has since become a cult film.